GrowthHeroes/apex-formula-tests/README.md

 - most but not all examples seem to deal with crossing February, particularly if it crosses over a leap year february
 - We are dealing with Date fields, not Date Time.... hopefully GMT is not wreaking havoc in the background somehow?
 - Unfortunately since sometimes Apex ADDMONTHS is short, and sometimes the trigger.new value is short, the only way to be 100% consistent is to SOQL the records and ignore the values coming from trigger.new and ignore the values calculated from Apex ADDMONTHS.
 Hopefully I am making a mistake that will be obvious to others.
 Otherwise you have to decide to 100% rely on the stored formula values for dates, or 100% rely on apex for dates and cannot mix the two.
+- the inconsistencies are the same in BEFORE and AFTER trigger contexts, and these scenarios are limited to not making any changes in the formula's referenced fields in the current transaction.
+So it should not be an issue of current changes not being calcualted yet.

 ## Specific Date Examples